BLCM/BLCMods/Borderlands 2 mods/Koby/Modpacks/BL2Reborn/ReadMe.txt

+!!!I'M REROUTING ALL DISCUSSION, HELP AND SUPPORT AS WELL AS ANNOUNCEMENTS TO MY PERSONAL DISCORD SERVER: https://discord.gg/3dNR4zD  !!!

 If you want to experience Borderlands 2 in a new way, this modpack is exactly for you.

 !!!THE UCP IS INCLUDED IN THIS STOP MERGING THE UCP INTO BL2 REBORN PLEASE READ THE MODLIST LOL!!!

-!!!I'M REROUTING ALL DISCUSSION, HELP AND SUPPORT TO MY PERSONAL DISCORD SERVER: https://discord.gg/3dNR4zD  !!!

 The version 1.3.2 is in BETA and features some additional features and was fully build from scratch with BLCMM.
 Please report any bugs and anomalies to @Koby in Discord.